 Maryland American Water reaches purchase water agreement with Harford County

-Harford County and Maryland American Water with assistance from the Town of Bel Air developed a temporary purchase water agreement in late 2014.
-This agreement, which provides 40,000 additional gallons per day, was acceptable to MDE and the Health Department and enabled new development to continue.
+Harford County and Maryland American Water, with assistance from the Town of Bel Air developed a temporary purchase water agreement in late 2014.
+This agreement, which provides 40,000 additional gallons per day, was acceptable to MDE and the Health Department and enables new development to continue while a long term solution is developed.
 The agreement is for a maximum of four years and ends in 2018.

 Construct new water impoundment

 Water supply capacity has historically been and continues to be a problem for the entire region.
-Maryland American Water reviewed 21 potential options and settled on the development of an impoundment.
+Maryland American Water reviewed several potential options and settled on the development of a raw water impoundment.
 A raw water impoundment fulfills all of Maryland American Water’s critical needs by providing a long-term, sustainable water supply.
-The new structure will be lined and cover 21 acres.
-This environmentally-sound option will be built off Winters Run, only to be filled when stream flows are high.
-This design won’t impede natural stream flows and won’t disrupt the local ecology.
-Of the more than 20 solutions examined, this impoundment, which will provide a 102-day supply in case of drought or emergency, is the smartest, most cost effective solution for our customers.
+The new structure is an environmentally-sound option that will be built off Winters Run, only to be filled when stream flows are high.
+This design won’t impede natural stream flows, won’t disrupt the local ecology, and will provide a 100-day supply in case of drought or emergency.

 Bel Air Water System at a Glance

 • Customers Served: 4,800 in the Town of Bel Air and parts of Harford County.